vmware-archive/postfacto/deployment/README.md

 # Deployment

+**Note: If you have not already done so, download and extract the latest package from the [releases page](https://github.com/pivotal/postfacto/releases)**

 So you're ready to set Postfacto up, choose a name for your app.
 We'll refer to this as `app-name` from now on.

 ## Pivotal Web Services